-In the western NWT, many communities have both a band council, created under the federal Indian Act and reporting to the Indian Affairs Program of the Department of Indian Affairs and Northern Development, and a municipal council, created under territorial legislation and reporting to the territorial Department of Municipal and Community Affairs.
-The band council represents only status Indians, as set out in the Indian Act.
-Several communities have combined the municipal and band functions into one community government which offers public government to the community, and territorial legislation now permits this form of municipal structure.
+In the western NWT, many communities have both a band created under the federal Indian Act and reporting to Indian Affairs Program of the Department of Indian Affairs and Northern Development, and a municipal council, created territorial legislation and reporting to the territorial Department of Municipal and Community Affairs.
+The band council represents only status Indians, as set out in the Indian Act. communities have combined the municipal and Several which offers public functions into one community government government to the community, and territorial legislation now permits this form of municipal structure.